pfizer-opensource/e3moldiffusion/README.md

 # Pre-process pdb files

 In general, we assume a single or many ground truth ligands docked to protein(s) given, from which the binding site can be extracted.
+Otherwise the binding site must be found first.
 To evaluate the sampled ligands using PoseBusters/PoseCheck, we need the full protein information, which we can get by:

 experiments/data/ligand/fetch_pdb_files.py: